oasysai/oasysdb/readme.md

 }
 ```

-### `POST /search`
+### `POST /index/query`

-Search the index given an embedding.
+Query the index given an embedding.
 See below for the expected format of the request body.

 ```json
 {